Addiction Medicine Fellowship

 |

-Training takes place in both inpatient and outpatient settings across Sonoma's County's safety-net systems.
+Training takes place in both inpatient and outpatient settings across Sonoma's County safety-net systems.
 Particular focus is devoted to the care of patients experiencing homelessness with embedded continuity clinics and street medicine work with this demographic.
-Fellows spend substantial time caring for patients in the acute hospital setting, both attending on the inpatient adult medicine service and providing addiction medicine consultation for patients in the emergency department and inpatient units.
+Fellows spend substantial time caring for patients in the acute hospital setting providing addiction medicine consultation for patients in the emergency department and inpatient units.
 Fellows will leave with a nuanced understanding of the individual and societal risks fueling addiction and empowered with tools to lead system change in underserved settings.

 Purpose